matthew1809/Invoicing-moltin/README.md

 ## Email
 If using the email feature, you'll have to make sure your gmail account has `less secure apps` turned on.
 More info here: https://myaccount.google.com/lesssecureapps

+## S3
+This app also provides the ability to save PDF invoices to an S3 bucket. *The functionality is a WIPI*.